What The Kids In These Famous Memes Look Like Today

 Bad Luck Brian is such a retro-looking meme that it is tempting to imagine that its original uploader stumbled across it in a high school yearbook and decided the world needed to see it.
 But in actual fact, the braces-wearing and well-combed sweater-vested star isn't from so far into the distant past as his outfit might suggest.

-In fact, as he himself revealed during a Reddit AMA (ask me anything) session in 2012, the photo in question was taken in the late 2000s, and uploaded by the subject's best friend as a joke.
+In fact, as he himself revealed during a Reddit AMA (ask me anything) session in 2012, the photo in question was taken in the late 2000s and uploaded by the subject's best friend as a joke.
 Bad Luck Brian's real name is Kyle Craven, and he was reportedly in on the gag from the very beginning, purposefully purchasing a funny-looking sweater vest from a local thrift store to make sure his Picture Day photo was especially memorable.

 In recent years, Craven resurfaced on the internet after a meeting with another meme legend, Doge, which was reported by numerous pop culture outlets including Lad Bible.
 They noted that Craven had made the most of his unwitting internet celebrity, and had even sold the NFT of the image for $37,000, which has become something of a trend among the stars of classic memes.
-When he's not cashing in on being Bad Luck Brian, Craven is the Vice President of an Ohio construction company that specializes in building churches.
+When he's not cashing in on being Bad Luck Brian, Craven is the vice president of an Ohio construction company that specializes in building churches.

-The 'holding it in' guy
+The holding-it-in guy

 Michael McGee is best known to the internet for being perhaps to most intense-looking meme in history, with a vein-popping expression suggesting he is about to explode.

 Speaking as part of Buzzfeed's "I Accidentally Became a Meme" YouTube series in 2021, Mathew Rosero, McGee's friend who took the 2013 photo, recalled that at the time the internet was buzzing with reaction memes captioned "that booty got me like," which he decided to join in with by taking a photo of McGee.
 McGee was known for being able to make the vein on his forehead pop out, and, willing to help Rosero get something trending, intentionally held his breath and tensed up to get in on the action.
-However, for many familiar with the meme the original meaning has been lost.
+However, for many familiar with the meme, the original meaning has been lost.
 Instead, Know Your Meme now lists McGee and Rosero's photo as "Trying to Hold a Fart Next to a Cute Girl in Class," the name it is also referred to by Buzzfeed.

 Ermahgerd girl

 It seems it's easier to become an internet sensation for something slightly embarrassing or strange rather than cool or debonair.
-Just as Maggie Goldenberger, the girl who has become closely associated with the word "ermahgerd!" after an image leaked online of her as a pigtail-wearing girl with braces who is exceedingly excited about a set of Goosebumps horror books that she has seemingly just been gifted.
+Just ask Maggie Goldenberger, the girl who has become closely associated with the word "ermahgerd!" after an image leaked online of her as a pigtail-wearing girl with braces who is exceedingly excited about a set of Goosebumps horror books that she has seemingly just been gifted.

 Washingtonian Goldenberger only became aware of her internet celebrity in 2012, when she, then aged 23, was on vacation with her girlfriend in India and the Philippines and she began receiving messages from friends back home informing her that a photo of her from the distant past was circulating online.
 According to a Vanity Fair interview, Goldenberger's friends now take great delight in sharing her internet celebrity with other people for laughs, and often scroll through scores of the countless iterations of the meme in which Goldenberger stars.
 "I just can't believe this is my 15 minutes of fame — I was hoping it would come in another form.
 But I guess you have to take what you can get," she told the magazine.